Explore the Best Places to Volunteer in Albany at the 2019 Ignite Volunteer Festival

-Get Inspired to Make a Difference at Ignite: Albany's Premier Volunteer Festival
+Get Inspired to Make a Difference in Your Community

-When you attend Ignite, you’ll have an amazing chance to talk with representatives from local non-profits and hear about their unique goals.
-From there, you can decide which causes you feel strongly about and find out which volunteer opportunities are available.
+At Ignite, you can talk with representatives from local non-profits and hear about their unique goals.
+Then, you can decide which causes you feel strongly about and learn how you can make an impact.

-This year’s list of participating organizations includes: Capital City Rescue Mission, Interfaith Partnership for the Homeless, Trinity Institute, Rebuilding the City, HATAS, FOCUS Churches, Habitat for Humanity, Grassroot Givers, Albany Public Library, Mission Accomplished, Tru Heart, City School District of Albany, and many others.
+The list of organizations at this year's festival includes Capital City Rescue Mission, IPH, Trinity, Rebuilding the City, HATAS, FOCUS Churches, Habitat for Humanity, Grassroot Givers, Albany Public Library, Mission Accomplished, Tru Heart, City School District of Albany, and others.

 Find Convenient Parking Options Near the Albany Capital Center

-In addition to the free parking garages, there are two paid options that directly connect to the Albany Capital Center via enclosed walkways: Renaissance Albany Parking Garage at 49 Howard Street and Empire State Plaza Visitor Parking Lot at S. Mall Arterial, V Lot.
+There are two paid parking options that directly connect to the Albany Capital Center via enclosed walkways: Renaissance Albany Parking Garage at 49 Howard Street and Empire State Plaza Visitor Parking Lot at S. Mall Arterial, V Lot.

 Serve Albany is more than just the host of Ignite, it is also an initiative of Christ's Church Albany.
 Founded in 2013, the church believes that serving others and giving back to the community is the best way to live, which is why they started Serve Albany.

-The initiative's goal is to make it easy for anyone in Albany to help solve problems facing people in the city, such as hunger, poverty, loneliness, and sickness.
-Their website offers resources for non-profits to get listed and for potential volunteers to find places to serve.
+Their goal is to make it easy for anyone in Albany to help solve problems facing people in the city, such as hunger, poverty, loneliness, and sickness.